 - Use the Comparison drop-down menu to specify how to color the sequences and the consensus to facilitate visual comparisons.
 Sequence comparisons can only be performed with aligned sequences.
 Choose between: - None All residues appear in the color schemes chosen in Color foreground and Color background (see row above). - Color only differences from reference Only residues that differ from the consensus are colored.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
 The reference can be the consensus or any of the aligned sequences. - Color only matches to reference Only residues that are identical to the consensus are colored.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
 The reference can be the consensus or any of the aligned sequences. - Show only differences from reference Only residues that differ from the consensus are displayed and colored.
 All other residues are shown as uncolored dashes.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
 The reference can be the consensus or any of the aligned sequences. - Choose either Color only conserved residues or Color only non-conserved residues to color according to whether or not residues are conserved.
 A residue is "conserved" if all sequences have the same residue in that column.
 Otherwise, it is "non-conserved."
 If you prefer to ignore gaps when determining whether or not a residue is "conserved," check the box next to Ignore gaps.
 The Ignore gaps checkbox is only enabled if you selected one of the two comparison options described in this bullet point. - The Match bar section affects display of the optional Match bar track.
-This track is used to show similarities and differences between the query and target sequences: - Use the Show identity as drop-down menu to choose how to show the connection between the query and the target.
+This track is used to show similarities and differences between the query and target sequences.
+These options are mirrored in the Match Bar track options section.
+Choices made in either location are instantly reflected in the other location. - Use the Show identity as drop-down menu to choose how to show the connection between the query and the target.
 Choosing Residues in target case or Residues in query case cause the connection to appear as a copy of the residue from the target or query sequence.
 Choosing Vertical bars causes the connection to appear as a symbol, depending on the match status.